alettieri/itil-notes/ServiceStrategy.md

 How will the service generate value for the organization?

-If the service does not provide real value, we can: modifiy, redesign or remove the service.
+If the service does not provide real value, we can: modify, redesign or remove the service.

 > Perception is everything.
 > Value created by meeting expectations